-Various studies over the past few years have shown the number of Black immigrants of African and Caribbean descent have doubled every decade since 1970.
+Various studies over the past few years have shown the number of immigrants of African and Caribbean descent have doubled every decade since 1970.

-African And Caribbean Immigrants: Marginalized, If Not Excluded
+African And Caribbean Immigrants: Marginalized And Excluded

 However, these immigrants do not to come to mind for most Americans when they think about the issues central to the immigration reform debate.

-Rather, since my early days as a San Diego immigration lawyer, the debate has been focused on a wave of Mexican and other Latin American immigrants invading the southwest borders of the United States.
+Rather, since my early days as a San Diego immigration lawyer, the debate over reform has been focused on a wave of Mexican and other Latin American immigrants invading the southwest borders of the United States.

 Will Reform Help Black Immigrants?

-The Root, Janell Ross, July 17, 2013
+The Root, Janell Ross

 “I probably wouldn’t go so far as to say that the immigrant of African descent has been invisible, and certainly wouldn’t say they’ve been excluded,” says Rep. Yvette Clark, a Democrat representing New York’s 9th District in Congress, an area that includes Brooklyn neighborhoods that are home to hundreds of thousands of African and Caribbean immigrants.
 “I would say that our interests have been somewhat marginalized.”